BOHSI - TOPICS

 College of Nursing and Health Professions

-Ellen Bass is a professor in the College of Information Science and Technology and in the College of Nursing and Health Professions at Drexel Univeristy.
-She has over 30 years of human-centered systems engineering research and design experience in air transportation, biomedical informatics, healthcare, process control, and weather-related applications.
-Early in her career, she was a systems engineering practitioner specifying and testing the human-automation interaction for real-time, complex systems.
+Ellen J. Bass is a Professor in the College of Computing and Informatics and in the College of Nursing and Health Professions at Drexel University.
+She has over 30 years of human-centered systems engineering research and design experience in air transportation, biomedical informatics, healthcare, process control, and weather related applications.
+Early in her career, Dr. Bass was a systems engineering practitioner, specifying and testing the human-automation interaction for real-time, complex systems.
 Since then she has established a strong research program in that area of human factors.
-Among her professional service, she serves as the editor-in-chief of the IEEE Transactions on Human-machine Systems, a member of the editorial board for the journals Human Factors, IIE Transactions on Healthcare Systems Engineering, IIE Transaction on Occupational Ergonomics and Human Factors, and the International Journal of Applied Aviation Studies, and is the chair elect of the Cognitive Engineering and Decision Making (CEDM) Technical Group of the Human Factors and Ergonomics Society.
-Bass served on a panel of the National Academies under DEPS in 2005.
-She holds a Ph.D. in systems engineering from the Georgia Institute of Technology.
+The focus of her research is to develop theories of human performance, quantitative modeling methodologies, and associated experimental designs that can be used to evaluate human-automation interaction in the context of total system performance.
+The outcomes of the research can be used in the systems engineering process: to inform system requirements, procedures, display designs and training interventions and to support system evaluation.
+Dr. Bass is the Chair of the Cognitive Engineering and Decision Making Technical Group of the Human Factors and Ergonomics Society.
+She is a senior member of the IEEE and the Editor in Chief for the journal IEEE Transactions on Human-machine Systems.
+She is a member of the editorial board for the journals Human Factors and IIE Transaction on Occupational Ergonomics and Human Factors.
+She is Associate Editor for the Sociotechnical System Analysis department of the journal IIE Transactions on Healthcare Systems Engineering.
+She is a member of the Board on Human-Systems Integration (BOHSI) in the Division of Behavioral and Social Sciences and Education (DBASSE) of the National Academy of Sciences.
+Bass holds a Ph.D. in Systems Engineering from the Georgia Institute of Technology.

 | || || |